 USA Swimming strives to continually improve the programs and services it offers to its members and among these some of the most important relate to the safeguards for protecting young athletes.
-In an effort to continue to foster safe and positive environments within all our member clubs, we believe it is especially important to provide our member adult leaders with policies and best practice guidelines that help define elements of appropriate behavior and conduct.
+In an effort to continue to foster safe and positive environments within all member clubs, USA Swimming has provided TIDE with best practice guidelines that help define elements of appropriate behavior and conduct.

 The U.S. Center for SafeSport (“the Center”), the separate, independent, organization that oversees all sexual misconduct reports in the Olympic and Paralympic Movement created the Minor Athlete Abuse Prevention Policies to set a baseline for acceptable safety standards that limit one-on-one interactions between adults and minor athletes.

-TIDE has appointed two Athlete Welfare Advocates, Mrs. Theresa Knepper and Mr. Mike Barakey, to assist athletes in voicing their concerns.
+TIDE is committed to providing a safe environment for all of its athletes.
+To that end, TIDE has appointed two Athlete Welfare Advocates, Mrs. Theresa Knepper and Mr. Mike Barakey, to assist athletes in voicing their concerns.
 Our Athlete Welfare Advocates are adults who have volunteered to be available to any athlete who is concerned about the conduct of coaches, staff, volunteers, or other athletes and wants to talk about it.
+TIDE has also put in place numerous policies and procedures that are meant to foster an environment that is safe for all athletes.

 USA Swimming also has a Safe Sport reporting system.
 To deal with a Safe Sport concern, contact USA Swimming at (719) 866-4578.